Bryanx/cakecutter/README.md

 ```
 The styleables are bound by property name, the default values are the intial values of the properties.

+Alternative annotation:
-Alternative: `(With this annotation the props can have different names than the styleables.)`
+With this annotation the props can have different names than the styleables.
 ```kotlin
 class CustomView(ctx: Context, internal val attrs: AttributeSet) : FrameLayout(ctx, attrs) {
     @BindStyleable(R.styleable.CustomView_customText) var text: String = ""